eric-vo/mathworks-noise-suppression/README.md

 ## License

-This project was just for academic and non-commercial use only.
+This project is for academic and non-commercial use only.

 MIT License